7.2 Off-Brand Testing

 In Brief

-Off-brand testing is an experiment that presents a product or concept under a neutral, fictitious, or unbranded identity so that customer responses reflect genuine interest in the idea rather than loyalty to (or bias against) an existing brand.
-You run a small-scale experiment — typically a landing page, ad campaign, or product trial — stripped of recognizable logos, colors, and messaging.
-The output is a conversion rate or engagement signal that tells you whether the concept has raw demand on its own merits, giving you data to justify (or kill) a larger investment.
+Off-brand testing presents a product or concept under a neutral, fictitious, or unbranded identity so that customer responses reflect interest in the idea rather than loyalty to (or bias against) an existing brand.
+You run a small-scale test — typically a landing page, ad campaign, or product trial — stripped of recognizable logos, colors, and messaging.
+The output is a conversion rate or engagement signal showing whether the concept has demand on its own merits, giving you data to justify or kill a larger investment.

 Common Use Case